vasimosc2/WebServices/README.md

 mvn test
 ```

+### Logs:
-http://localhost:8081/payment: You can see all the Transactions
+- http://localhost:8080/payment: You can see all the Transactions
-http://localhost:8081/customer: You can see all the Customers
+- http://localhost:8080/customer: You can see all the Customers
-http://localhost:8081/merchant: You can see all the Merchants
+- http://localhost:8080/merchant: You can see all the Merchants